fLindahl/vortex/README.md

 ## Usage
 The Example folder contains two folders, "code" and "resources".
 In the code folder you can put all the project specific code that you project might be using.
 The engine will look for resources and assets in the resources folder.
-If not, make sure your working directory is pointing at you test-projects root folder.
+If not, make sure your working directory is pointing at the engine root folder.

+See [Documentation](documentation) for more help.

 ## Example Project
-The example project is simply an example implementation which renders two assets.
+The example project is simply an example implementation which shows of some features.

 ## Documentation
 Documentation can be generated with Doxygen by running it with `doxy_config.conf`.
 This will generate a `docs` folder which will contain all the documentation.

 Documentation is written directly in the code using [doxygen syntax](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html) but can also be done via markdown language files like this one.

+See [Documentation](documentation) for wiki pages.

 <!---
 @todo Add a coding convention document that describes both coding conventions and comment syntax.
 -->